orangeduck/Corange/README.txt

 		* Why not C++?

 			There are plenty of C++ engines which do what I've done here and better.
 Pure C game engines on the other hand are much rarer.
 Corange provided me an outlet to practice my C skills and Data Oriented Design.
-And I wouldn't underestimate the benefits of that.
 Of course if you are just linking to it you can still program your game/executable using C++.

 		* What stuff does it do?